WarEagle451/Mythos/README.md

 5. Mythos should be ready to use!

 # Building Mythos
 1. Run cmake and select your desired [configuration](https://github.com/WarEagle451/Mythos/blob/main/CMakePresets.json).
-If the build fails see [Common Issues](#common-issues)
+Build Mythos, if the build fails see [Common Issues](#common-issues)
-2. The executable will be located in `Mythos/bin/{configuration}`.
+2. The executable will be located in `Mythos/build/bin/{configuration}`.

 # Supported Tooling
 ### Compilers